GDPR - General Data Protection Regulations.

 We, The Federated Towers Schools, Towers Infants, Towers Juniors are the ‘data controller’ for the purposes of data protection law.

-Our data protection officers are: Mrs J Kingston – For the Infant school, Mrs P Lee – For the Junior school. (see ‘Contact us’ below).
+Our data protection officers is: Mrs J Spurdle – For the Infant school, and the Junior school. (see ‘Contact us’ below).

 The personal data we hold